symfony/symfony-docs/reference/forms/types/repeated.rst

     The names ``first`` and ``second`` are the default names for the two sub-fields.
 However, these names can be controlled via the `first_name`_ and `second_name`_ options.
-If you've set these options, then use those values instead of ``first`` and ``second`` when rendering.
+If you have set these options, then use those values instead of ``first`` and ``second`` when rendering.

 Validation